kayeestur/portfolio/README.md

-SQL Codes used in my Portfolio projects
+SQL and Python codes used in my Portfolio projects